Learning from Place: Bdote

 Ramona Kitto Stately

 Ramona Kitto Stately is an enrolled member of the Santee Sioux Nation.
 Her educational background includes a BA in Dakota Art and Culture, and a MAE-Teacher Leadership.
-She has coordinated and directed Indian Education for the Osseo Area School District since 2005 and currently serves as the Chairperson of the Minnesota Indian Education Association.
+She worked in Indian Education for the Osseo Area School District 2005-2020 and has been the Chairperson of the Minnesota Indian Education Association since 2018.
+Currently she serves as the Project Director of We Are Still Here MN.

 Ethan Neerdaels, Bdewakantunwan Dakota, is a graduate of the University of Minnesota – American Indian Studies/Dakota Language programs.
 He currently teaches the Dakota language at Augsburg University, and co-directs the Indian Education program at Osseo Area Schools.
 He also serves as the Executive Director of Dakhóta Iápi Okhódakičhiye, a 501c3 dedicated to reversing the trend of language loss and raising future generations of Dakota speakers.